hanruizhang/Pathway-Network-Analysis/index.md

 * GeneMania is a gene function prediction tool answering two questions: (1) What does my gene do? (one gene as query); and (2) give me more genes like these (gene list as query).
 * From EnrichmentMap to GeneMANIA: Right click on pathway of interest, select "Apps" - "EnrichmentMap - Show in GeneMANIA".
 Then each node size and color refers to gene expression in the pathway of interest.

+## 7. Discover the Regulons**: [iRegulon](http://iregulon.aertslab.org/) - sequence based discovery of the TF, the targets and the motifs/tracks from a set of genes.

 ## 8. Additional information
+* Pathway databases:
+	* Pathguide
+	* MSigDB
+	* Pathcommons
+* Sources of gene attributes
+	* ENSEMBL BioMart
+	* Entrez Gene
+	* Model organism databases, e.g. SGD
+* Other overrepresentation and/or enrichment analysis tools
+	* Browse GO: QuickGO
+	* Defined genes list for overrepresentation analysis:
+		* gProfiler: web-based, updated dataset, can test datasets combined, can use Cytoscape for visualization
+		* Panther: web-based, updated dataset, can test datasets individually (not combined), cannot use Cytoscape for visualization
+		* Cluego: app, updated dataset, can test datasets together, has own Cytoscape app
+		* BiNGO: app, dataset may not be the most up-to-date, can test datasets togehter, can use Cytoscape for visualization
+	* Ranked list:
+		* gProfiler: Modified KS test, correction for multiple hypothesis testing, can use Cytoscape for visualization
+		* Panther: Wilcoxon Rank Sum test, correction for multiple hypothesis testing, cannot use Cytoscape for visualization.
+	* Other [GO-endorsed enrichment analysis tools](http://geneontology.org/docs/go-enrichment-analysis/) include Panther, BiNGO, GOrilla etc.

 * Other Bader lab Cytoscape workflows are available at [https://github.com/BaderLab/Cytoscape_workflows](https://github.com/BaderLab/Cytoscape_workflows)
 * Use [Biostars](https://www.biostars.org/) to post questions and search answers
-* This workflow does not cover the contents below, which can be found through workshop link above.
-	* **Discover the Regulons**: [iRegulon](http://iregulon.aertslab.org/) - sequence based discovery of the TF, the targets and the motifs/tracks from a set of genes.